 The difference is a tubeless tyre deflates slowly, because the air can only escape around the [typical] nail pushed through the tyre carcass (or through poorly sealed spoke nipples or a bad rim seal).
 When the same happens to an inner tube, pressure can be lost almost instantly as the tube collapses with supposedly dangerous consequences.
 Sounds lethal and bikes being bikes, I’m sure it can be, but even in all my years of tubed riding I’ve never crashed a bike as a result of a tube puncture (others have).

 It’s also possible the DIY element puts some off, but to me DIY has always been a part of what’s now called ‘adventure motorcycling’, long before you could outfit an overland bike from an online calalogue.

 Think about it.
 What’s the worst that can happen compared to an inner tube blowing out on a 100mph bend on Kilimanjaro?
-After a DIY conversion you may get an annoying slow leak from an imperfect seal which, if unmonitored, may lead to pressures dropping low enough to cause rim damage on a rocky trail or a highway pothole.
+After a DIY conversion, you may get an annoying slow leak from an imperfect seal which, if unmonitored, may lead to pressures dropping low enough to cause rim damage on a rocky trail or a highway pothole.
 And when the rim gets dinged you lose the tubeless seal until that dent is knocked back out.
-I know because this all happened to me following my DIY conversion in the Tenere.
+I know because this all happened to me following my first DIY conversion on my Tenere.